PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ## Things to watch out for when buying compost

 Unfortunately, sometimes adding compost to your garden can do more harm than good.
-Here are some things to watch out for when purchasing compost:
+Here are some things to watch out for when choosing a compost:

 ### Unfinished compost